vitwit/cada/README.md

 # How It Works

-There are four main components in the workflow:
+There are main components in the workflow:

 ## 1. Cosmos Chain
 The core logic of **Cada** is implemented and executed on the Cosmos chain.